Overview

 - Full recovery: approximately 2–4 weeks

-- A hysterosalpingogram (HSG) may be performed at 3 months to confirm tubal patency
+- A hysterosalpingogram (HSG) is offered after 3 months to confirm whether one or both tubes are open

 Success Rates

-- Type of original ligation: Clip or ring sterilization generally has better outcomes than procedures that destroy longer segments of tube
+- Type of original ligation: Clip or ring sterilization generally has better outcomes than procedures that destroy longer segments of tube, such as extensive cautery

 - Remaining tubal length: Longer remaining segments are associated with higher success